awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-endpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EndpointName`  <a name="cfn-sagemaker-endpoint-endpointname"></a>
 The name of the endpoint\.The name must be unique within an AWS Region in your AWS account\.
-The name is case\-insensitive in `CreateEndpoint`, but the case is preserved and must be matched in API\_runtime\_InvokeEndpoint\.
+The name is case\-insensitive in `CreateEndpoint`, but the case is preserved and must be matched in [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html)\.
 *Required*: No
 *Type*: String
 *Maximum*: `63`